zaeem-maqsood/reencrypt-fields/README.md

-# A simple Management command rotates your Django key and re-encrypts your data.
+# Rotate your Django Keys with Django-Cryptography

 Builds off of the amazing work done by: https://github.com/georgemarshall/django-cryptography